PLANE SIGHT UNSEEN:

 With more than 1,000 operating satellites and more than 13,000 objects in low earth orbit, the problem appears to be growing.
-More than 38 large debris objects have re-entered the atmosphere since the beginning of 2012.
+More than 38 large debris objects have re-entered the atmosphere since the

 Washington’s Federal Aviation Administration, the Office of Commercial Space Transportation and the US Department of Defence have developed aircraft vulnerability models, concluding that a fragment as small as 300 grams would prove “catastrophic” to aircraft, particularly if penetrating the fuselage or fuel tank.”

 Recently many aircraft have been diverted away from volcanic activity because of the high probability of razor sharp volcanic debris bringing down a craft or compromising its construction.